By Swati Sahai

-Tracking Call Center KPIs Across the Customer Journey
+Tracking Call Center KPIs Across the Customer Life Cycle

 In general, front-line managers need higher volumes of data that allows them to address issues and opportunities that arise in everyday operations.
 Executives may need to track fewer call center KPIs, but need insight into critical performance trends.

 Importantly, organizations must strive to look beyond the day-to-day—and keep focused on the customer journey.
 Companies must embrace the truth that the customer experience extends beyond the last interaction and view it as an end-to-end journey across every interaction.